jianzhong123/KG-CLDDI/README.md

 ## Files:
 For multi-label DDI prediction, the files are in the ./multilabel folder; for multi-class DDI prediction, the files are in the ./multiclass folder.
 The details are as follows:
-* GAT.py: The attention-based knowledge aggregation mechanism for generating the knowledge aggregation embeddings.
+* GAT.py: The implementation of attention-based knowledge aggregation mechanism for generating the knowledge aggregation embeddings.
-* Procedure.py: Implementation of the contrastive learning moudule, model training and testing process.
+* Procedure.py: The implementation of the contrastive learning moudule, model training and testing process.
 * dataloader.py: Knowledge graph, training and test data sets are loaded and parsed, and a drug-drug bipartite graph is constructed.
-* model.py: The implementation includes the lightGCN and task classifier.
+* model.py: The implementation of the lightGCN and task classifier.
 * register.py: The parameter settings for dataset and model loading.
 * world.py: The parameter settings for the lightGCN.
 * parse.py: The parameter settings for the KG-CLDDI.
-* main.py: For running our code.
+* main.py: The implementation for running our code.

 ## Running the code